-“Rachel,” he said, “if they abducted Stacy following the attack on Rogers, it’s pretty certain that Carlisle was right about their interest revolving around the power each possessed during their respective Moonman and Lady Lunar roles.
+“Rachel,” he said, “if they abducted Stacy following the attack on Rogers, it’s pretty certain that Carlyle was right about their interest revolving around the power each possessed during their respective Moonman and Lady Lunar roles.
 With that in mind, I’ve built a device to register that specific level of radiation.
 It’s somewhat akin to kryptonite, according to my files.
 Both villains could weaken Superman.”

 “Thanks, Adam!” she said.
 “I thought I’d hung up me costume for good, but I want to bring in the rotters who killed Dreamer.”

 “I’m sorry about that,” replied Comet.
 “I know losing any teammate, even one you did not know very well, can be painful.”

 Now Rachel smiled as the super-speedster Joanie Swift of the Forgotten Heroes, sent by the team leader Captain Comet, arrived to deliver the device and explain its use.
 The lively blonde could move so fast that doorstep delivery from across the nation, and even from the Atlantic island of Vumania, was simple.

 “Rachel, I know Adam offered to help you.
 Are you sure you don’t want us to join you?” asked Joanie.